The big picture around data center environmental impacts

 Data Services

 The raison-d'etre of data centers is to provide digital services.
 This can be either to the owner of the facility, internal or corporate use and/or other, external clients.
 Services are provided by aggregating within a certain perimeter (lower block) a variety of IT equipment.
 The count and power intensity of IT equipment that provides the digital services determines its energy use and other environmental impacts (indicated by servers of different colors, some grey, some green, some red hot!).
-Importantly, the lifecyle of digital services is not complete without considering a range of elements outside the perimeter of the data center, both "upstream", enabling the data center operations and "downstream", enabling end-user utility.
+Importantly, the lifecycle of digital services is not complete without considering a range of elements outside the perimeter of the data center, both "upstream", enabling the data center operations and "downstream", enabling end-user utility.

 The business sector of the data center owners and, respectively, data center users, along with the type of digital services being provided defines the business model and how these relations are embedded in an economic network.
-Having a faithful such map is the starting point of proper attribution.
+Having a faithful such map would be the starting point of proper attribution.
 The challenges start creeping in given that the same physical pattern (a concentration of IT resources used by a range of end-users) can manifest in the economic realm in various ways:

 • multiple corporate entities, potentially in different business sectors and providing different types of digital services can rent out data center space from the same data center owner.
+We will see this as the collocation pattern.

 High Performance Computing Centers